johangodinho14/Inventory-System/README.md

 # Inventory-System
-An easy to use inventory system that makes keeping track of items simple and hustle free.
+An easy to use inventory system that makes keeping track of items simple and hastle free.

 # Installation
  * Simply place the folder with all the files on a web server that supports php version 7+